Who else is on the meditation app market

 Meditation library

 Plus, when you develop a mindfulness app, it’s also good to think about implementing different voices like male and female narrators.
-For example, both Headspace and Calm invite celebrities to record guided meditation sessions with apps, so users can ease their mind listening to LeBron James, Matthew McConaughey, or Lucy Liu.
+For example, both Headspace and Calm invite celebrities to record guided meditation sessions with apps, so users can ease their minds by listening to LeBron James, Matthew McConaughey, or Lucy Liu.

 Headspace / Calm personal libraries